 I looked back down at the cadaver, stepped closer and took her hand again.

+Thank-you.
 Thank-you for reminding me what I was doing.